Skip to content

 Learning Outcomes

-1. Use correct nomenclature for naming plants.
+1. Use correct botanical nomenclature for naming trees.

 2. Identify tree leaves using a leaf key.